duongductrong/cursor-kit/README.md

 ## 📁 Directory Structure

-After running `cursor-kit init`, your project will have:
+After running `cursor-kit init`, your project will have different structures depending on the target:

+### Cursor IDE (default)

 ```
 your-project/